ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/gameplay-ability-system/GAS Networking.md

 In order to support this, we would probably add some limited support for duration based meta attributes, and move the transform of the instant gameplay effect from the front end (UAbilitySystemComponent::ApplyGameplayEffectSpecToSelf) to the backend (UAttributeSet::PostModifyAttribute).

 ### Predicting ongoing multiplicitive GameplayEffects

 There are also limitations when predicting % based gameplay effects.
 Since the server replicates down the 'final value' of an attribute, but not the entire aggregator chain of what is modifying it, we may run into cases where the client cannot accurately predict new gameplay effects.

 For example:

--Client has a perm +10% movement speed buff with base movement speed of 500 -> 550 is the final movement speed for this client.
+- Client has a perm +10% movement speed buff with base movement speed of 500 -> 550 is the final movement speed for this client.
--Client has an ability which grants an additional 10% movement speed buff.
-It is expected to *sum the % based multipliers for a final 20% bonus to 500 -> 600 movement speed.
+- Client has an ability which grants an additional 10% movement speed buff.
+It is expected to \*sum the % based multipliers for a final 20% bonus to 500 -> 600 movement speed.
--However on the client, we just apply a 10% buff to 550 -> 605.
+- However on the client, we just apply a 10% buff to 550 -> 605.

 This will need to be fixed by replicating down the aggregator chain for attributes.
 We already replicate some of this data, but not the full modifier list.
 We will need to look into supporting this eventually.

 ### "Weak Prediction"